yzhangcs/parser/docs/source/index.rst

    :alt: LICENSE
    :target: https://github.com/yzhangcs/parser/blob/master/LICENSE

-A Python package that includes many state-of-the-art syntactic/semantic parsers (with pretrained models for more than 19 languages), as well as highly-parallelized implementations of several well-known and effective structured prediction algorithms.
+A Python package designed for structured prediction, including reproductions of many state-of-the-art syntactic/semantic parsers (with pretrained models for more than 19 languages), and highly-parallelized implementations of several well-known structured prediction algorithms.

 .. toctree::
    :maxdepth: 2